teamdigitale/api-starter-kit/python-flask-spid/README.md

 and connect to the API in your browser

 	# This URL reloads IdP metadata and
-	# configures the app
+	# configures the app.
 	curl -kv https://172.22.0.2/config

-	# Now you can access the login page.
+	# Now you can access the main page whose link
+        # will bring you to the login procedure.
 	firefox https://172.22.0.2

 Then follow the login links from there!

+## Run base tests

+Run basic tests in docker compose

+	docker-compose up test